Mene-hub/Twitch-Points-Grabber/README.md

 ### Debugging

-Downloading the source code you can use the extension also on chrome and debug it.
+Downloading the source code, you can also use it on chrome, firefox, edge or debug it.

 ### Chrome: